So what is the renovation process?

 Once your renovation project has begun, you should keep in regular contact with your Project Manager.
 You’ll be provided their contact details so you can call or email them directly.

 We think it’s best to have at least once a week communication with the Project Manager, either on the job site or by phone.
 You should discuss the best time to call and check in beforehand to avoid potentially interrupting their progress and you can even propose a set time weekly to chat so that it becomes a habit to share these updates.
-You Project Manager will also invite you to site to go over progress on occasion, and for certain milestones, you’ll need to be available on site for signing off our progress.
+Your Project management will also invite you to site to go over progress on occasion, and for certain milestones, you’ll need to be available on site for signing off our progress.

 When speaking to your Project Manager, it is great to ask questions.
 You can ask them exactly what work has been completed, or what they will be working on next week.
 This enables you to get a clear picture of how your renovation is progressing and whether or not it is going smoothly.